 Prior to Internship

 - Meet with Dr. Malgorzata Rymsza-Pawlowska to discuss your internship search.
 Remember many internships have application deadlines months in advance of the start date.
 So start early!
-You should also consult the professional resource page.

 - Consult the University Rules and Regulations for Internships.

 - Complete an Internship Proposal (To Dr. Rymsza-Pawlowska).

 - Have your intern supervisor fill out the

 Job Description Form (To Dr. Rymsza-Pawlowska).